Comments on "Little ado about everything" by A. Lapi et al. and on cosmological back-reaction: Introduction

 \section{Introduction}

 The $\eta$CDM model, introduced and discussed by \citet{Lapi:2023plb,Lapi:2025mgr}, falls into the category of back-reaction models.
 Generally speaking, cosmological back-reaction is concerned with the question of how the large inhomogeneities that exist in the real Universe affect the description of the Universe as a whole.
 For example, one can ask to what extent the cosmological parameters inferred from observations are `dressed' by the presence of inhomogeneities.
 The topic is a vast one, but for the purpose of this comment we can narrow it down to a very specific type of back-reaction: the idea that the gravitational dynamics of a spacetime filled with standard cold dark matter alone could somehow lead to accelerated expansion.
 Importantly, in this type of model, acceleration would not occur in the homogeneous limit of the model and would only appear in the presence of inhomogeneities.
+I emphasise that the fundamental laws of physics (classical matter evolving under standard gravity without other interactions) are assumed unchanged throughout this discussion and that the different phenomenology would be entirely due to the state of the system (homogeneous versus strongly inhomogeneous).

 In the specific implementation provided by the $\eta$CDM model, this is achieved roughly in the following way.
 The Universe is considered as an ensemble of patches sized in the range\footnote{\cite{Lapi:2023plb} state 30-50 $h^{-1}$\,Mpc while \cite{Lapi:2025mgr} state 10-50 $h^{-1}$\,Mpc.} of tens of Mpc.
 Each patch is then treated as a separate Friedmann model, but with a stochastic noise term added to the continuity equations of matter and radiation.
 The inclusion of radiation in the modelling seems largely irrelevant, so I will not discuss it here in detail.
 According to \cite{Lapi:2023plb}, the ``noise term [\ldots] subtends deviations from local energy conservation in different patches of the Universe with a size given by the aforementioned coarse-graining scale that can be associated with, e.g., matter flows''.
 In an ad hoc fashion, this noise is modelled as multiplicative (i.e.\ proportional to the density) Gaussian white noise with a time dependent amplitude that follows a negative power law in the expansion rate.
 The latter ensures that the noise term becomes small in the past (relative to the other terms in the continuity equations).
 The `average' parameters of the Universe are then obtained by ensemble average over the patches.